 You will begin your journey in Ushuaia, a small but bustling port town at the tip of South America.
 This Argentine town is an ideal gateway for you to explore the southern extent of Patagonia while preparing for your adventure ahead.
 Get active in the mountains or enjoy handcrafted chocolate at a café in town.

-Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
-This famous channel transects the Tierra del Fuego archipelago in the extreme south of South America.
-Expect an air of anticipation as you depart—the next time you’ll see land you’ll be in the world’s most southern continent!
+Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel, which transects the Tierra del Fuego archipelago in the extreme south of South America.
+Expect an air of anticipation as you depart—the next time you see land, you’ll be in the world’s most southern continent!

 Once the Antarctic Convergence is left in our wake, you will truly begin your Antarctic adventure.
 It is perhaps the first sight of land itself that is embraced as the true beginning of any Antarctic expedition.
 You will begin to appreciate why this region has long captivated the attention of explorers and travelersalike.
 Every time we visit Antarctica, we witness something new or unexpected, which means that your expedition will be unlike any other—creating a unique, personal experience.

 Each day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
 With wildlife always at the forefront of our minds, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the cunning leopard seal.